awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  You can't use RDS Proxy with a VPC that has its tenancy set to `dedicated`\.
 +  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, make sure that all users who connect through a proxy authenticate through user names and passwords\.
 See [Setting up AWS Identity and Access Management \(IAM\) policies](rds-proxy-setup.md#rds-proxy-iam-setup) for details about IAM support in RDS Proxy\.
 +  You can't use RDS Proxy with custom DNS\.
-+  RDS Proxy is available for the MySQL and PostgreSQL engine families\.
 +  Each proxy can be associated with a single target DB instance or cluster\.
 However, you can associate multiple proxies with the same DB instance or cluster\.
++ Any statement with a text size greater than 16 KB causes the proxy to pin the session to the current connection\.

  The following RDS Proxy limitations apply to MySQL:
 + RDS Proxy doesn't support the MySQL `sha256_password` and `caching_sha2_password` authentication plugins\.
 These plugins implement SHA\-256 hashing for user account passwords\.
 +  Currently, all proxies listen on port 3306 for MySQL\.
 The proxies still connect to your database using the port that you specified in the database settings\.
 +  You can't use RDS Proxy with self\-managed MySQL databases in EC2 instances\.
 +  You can't use RDS Proxy with an RDS for MySQL DB instance that has the `read_only` parameter in its DB parameter group set to `1`\.
-+  Proxies don't support MySQL compressed mode\.
-For example, they don't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
++ RDS Proxy doesn't support MySQL compressed mode\.
+For example, it doesn't support the compression used by the `--compress` or `-C` options of the `mysql` command\.
 +  Some SQL statements and functions can change the connection state without causing pinning\.
 For the most current pinning behavior, see [Avoiding pinning](rds-proxy-managing.md#rds-proxy-pinning)\.

+**Important**
+ For proxies associated with MySQL databases, don't set the configuration parameter `sql_auto_is_null` to `true` or a nonzero value in the initialization query\.
+Doing so might cause incorrect application behavior\.

  The following RDS Proxy limitations apply to PostgreSQL:
++ RDS Proxy doesn't support session pinning filters for PostgreSQL\.
 + RDS Proxy doesn't support PostgreSQL SCRAM\-SHA\-256 authentication\.
 +  Currently, all proxies listen on port 5432 for PostgreSQL\.
 + For PostgreSQL, RDS Proxy doesn't currently support canceling a query from a client by issuing a `CancelRequest`\.
 This is the case for example, when you cancel a long\-running query in an interactive psql session by using Ctrl\+C\.